 Actually, probably no. Although scientific publication counts are not rising at the same rate as web pages, the problem of influence analysis is becoming ever more astounding all the same.
 Job applicants for tenured positions routinely number in the hundreds.
-And if birds had to get to work every time I check my h-index, our cities would soon run out of guano.
+And I’d pity the birds that would have to get to work every time I check my h-index.

 We want to question the common conviction that qualitative assessment is best.
 Reviewers are human and hence have human biases about sex, race, age, and whether a job applicant should really be sporting such a shirt that might arguably be more unjust than some forms of algorithmic bias.
 Moreover, even reviewers instructed to pay attention to whether a candidate work is robust, open, and replicable, may be distracted by shiny name-brand journals and large grant sums in the CV.
 Especially so if the latter information is easily accessible and prominent, while the other information takes time, effort, and knowledge to gather.
 When trying to convince your department not to focus on the Impact Factor and h-index, do you really want to suggest they do more unrewarded work?
 How has that worked out for you in the past?